 One of the ML tasks in our project was implementing real-time object detection to generate a bounding box that acts as a safety perimeter around a specific area in a video stream.
 If breached, a notification would be triggered to alert the team.

-Because the device was required to comply with the HIPAA standard for processing and storing protected health information; wecausethe device was required to comply with the HIPAA standard for processing and storing protected health information, we immediately ruled out external AI services (e.g., ChatGPT, Gemini, etc.) that do not meet this standard.
+Because the device was required to comply with the HIPAA standard for processing and storing protected health information, we immediately ruled out external AI services (e.g., ChatGPT, Gemini, etc.) that do not meet this standard.
 Moreover, these services incur additional costs.

 Popular cloud platforms offer services for working with ML, such as Amazon SageMaker, Azure Machine Learning, and Google Vertex AI.
 These platforms provide a wide range of tools for creating, training, and deploying ML models.